What is Agentic AI?

 Aisera is leading the enterprise Generative AI revolution with a comprehensive, enterprise-grade platform built on the core principles of modularity, scalability, interoperability, and reinforced learning.
 Our solution offers a full spectrum of agentic AI capabilities, including intelligent information retrieval, prescriptive guidance, dynamic workflow automation, and intuitive user assistance.

 By seamlessly integrating with existing enterprise systems, Aisera provides a smooth path to unlocking new possibilities and the full potential of enterprise GenAI.
-Experience the future of GenAI with Aisera.
+Book a custom AI demo to experience the future of GenAI with Aisera today!

 Agentic AI FAQs

-The agentic approach to AI fundamentally redefines how enterprises interact with technology by delivering personalized and responsive experiences at scale.
-With sophisticated models, AI agents can infer customer intent, predict needs, and provide tailored solutions—all while operating around the clock to ensure consistent and effective support.
+Agentic AI systems redefine how enterprises interact with technology by delivering personalized and responsive experiences at scale.
+With sophisticated models, AI agents can infer customer intent, predict needs, and provide tailored solutions, all while operating around the clock to ensure consistent and effective support.

-What is the difference between Gen AI and agentic AI?
+What is the difference between generative AI and agentic AI?

 GenAI (Generative AI) is designed to assist with specific tasks by reacting to user prompts based on predefined logic.
-In contrast, agentic AI system are proactive, autonomously taking actions, making decisions, and strategically achieving business goals.
-Agentic AI uses reinforcement learning to continuously improve and adapt, making it capable of autonomously handling more complex tasks compared to the primarily reactive approach of Gen AI.
+In contrast, agentic systems are proactive, autonomously taking actions, making decisions, and strategically achieving business goals.

 What does agentic workflow mean?